cornwallisna/cw_website/index.md

 Events of note:

-* **January General Membership Meeting** - will be held on January 17 -  Guest Speaker, The Calusa Water Keeper Organization.
-* **January New Years / Happy Hour** -  Come and meet your neighbors!
-When: Saturday January 28, from 3:30pm - 7:00pm.
-Where: 3021 SE 18th Pl (at end of street).
-RSVP via Call or TXT to Sandra (239-839-8466) or Viktoriya (239-785-9300)
-* **February 10 & 11** - Neighborhood Wide Garage Sale (get your permit).
-* **February General Membership Meeting** - will be held February 21 - Guest Speaker TBA
+* ** PLEASE READ THE IMPORTANT DATE CHANGE CONCERNING THE NEIGHBORHOOD BLOCK PARTY DUE TO PREDICTED INCLEMENT WEATHER
+* ** THE BOARD HAS MOVED THE DATE TO 3/25 (RAIN DATE 3/26) - SAME LOCATION - SEE YOU THERE

-* **March 18 Block Party** - Neighborhood Block Party (rain date will be Sunday March 19).
+* **Saturday March 25 Block Party** - Neighborhood Block Party (rain date will be Sunday March 26).
 Where: 2801 SE 19th Ave.
 2-6PM.

 * **March General Membership Meeting** - will be held on March 21 -  Guest Speaker, TBA
 * **April General Membership Meeting** - will be held on April 18 -  Guest Speaker, TBA